DevExpress/devextreme-documentation/concepts/05 UI Components/Funnel/99 Client-Side Exporting and Printing/01 User Interaction.md

-To export or print the **Funnel**, a user clicks the *"Exporting/Printing"* button and selects a command from the drop-down menu.
+To export or print the Funnel, a user clicks the *"Exporting/Printing"* button and selects a command from the drop-down menu.
 The **Print** command opens the browser's **Print** window that lets the user select preferred printing settings and send the print job to the printer.
 The other commands save a file of the selected format in the user's local storage.

 ![Funnel Export Menu](/images/Funnel/visual_elements/export-menu.png)